tiinajor/pilvi/w2 Javascript Asynchronous/01 AJAX/README.md

 ### 1.1 Test your Understanding

 - Add a new div containing some text
-- Add a “mouseover” event listener on your new div
+- Add a “click" and "mousemove” event listener on your new div
-- Add a mouseover handler which alerts the user which element ID was hovered over
+- Add a  handlers which alerts the user which element ID was clicked on and moved over

 ## 2 DOM elements